 These payments may not appear to be significant at first, but they pile up over time — as do any errors.
 These payments will be handled automatically by good payroll accounting software.
 If you want to keep your employees satisfied, benefits, overtime, and sick pay should all be handled quickly and properly.

 Choosing the right payroll software

-You need a system that can handle the points listed above.
-But good payroll accounting software can do more than that:
+You’ll need a system that can deal with the issues mentioned above.
+However, effective payroll accounting software can do much more: